-Below we have selected a number of Bio-Ethanol Burner Trays, Firebox Inserts for you to consider.
-Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and p[lace your order.
+Below we have selected a number of bio-ethanol burner trays, firebox Insert designs for you to consider.
+Click on the Buy Now button to be taken to a page where you can read the full technical specification, check the delivery costs and place your order.

 Click Here for the Latest Special Offers of Bio-ethanol Fireplaces

 We have collected together all of the different types of bioethanol fireplace and listed these below.
 They styles are based on how the bioethanol fireplace will be used, how it is installed or on a specific design style.
 Also check out some of the most popular bioethanol fireplaces from our order history.
 You can see the full list of the different types of bio ethanol fireplace designs by using the top menu.

 We have created a number of pages with Technical Information and to answer the numerous questions.
 Click here to visit our bioethanol fireplace install pages.

 When choosing a bioethanol fireplace for your home it is best to draw up a list of the criteria that you want to achieve once the fireplace is installed, typical criteria are :

 - Bio Ethanol Fireplace Brand : As with all things the cheaper something is the less technology and cost that has been invested in the manufacture.
 This may mean that a cheap product with a cheap bioethanol fireplace insert does not last very long.
 Buying a bioethanol burner insert from a well known bioethanol fireplace brand with a good online reputation is probably best.
 You should review what other people have said about the product online.
 Spending more on quality will possibly save you money in the long run.
 Cheap is cheap for a reason, a lot of bio-ethanol fire burner insert models are now made in vast quantities in China.
 Choose a European maker with TUV or CE approval.